Criscel/Quiz-Game/README.md

 # Quiz Game
 This game consist of 5 multiple choice questions and must be answered within the time limit.
 I set the limit to 10 minutes for all the questions, the user will also get 10 points per correct answer.
 Every wrong answer, 3 minutes will be deducted on the remaining time.

-Once the timer reach 0 or the user finishes all the questions, a new page will turn-up with your final score.
-This page will allow you to save your name with your final score also, it can redirect you back to the Homepage or to start another quiz.
+Once the timer reaches 00:00 or the user finishes all the 5 questions, a new page will turn-up with your final score.
+This where  you will save your name with your final score also, it can also redirect you back to the Home Page or to start another quiz.

-Home page will give you an option to play another round or check the high scorers of the game
+Home page have 2 buttons that will either redirect the player to start the quiz or check the list of high scorers of the game.

 ## Installation